wavestudios/loadjs/README.md

 var base_dir = 'js';
 ```

-- List all the modules required as an array and assign it to `loadModules` variable.
+- List all the modules required relative to basepath as an array and assign it to `loadModules` variable.

 Example: